 Tax season can be a stressful time for many, especially when financial documents and records are scattered across multiple places.
 In fact, many taxpayers lose out on potential deductions simply because they aren’t organized ahead of time.
 Procrastination may lead to rushing through the process, increasing the chances of errors and overlooking tax-saving opportunities.
-Proper financial organization before tax season not only helps you file more efficiently, but it can also save you money.
+Proper financial organization and using all of the free tax tools available to you before tax season not only helps you file more efficiently but it can also save you money.

 This article will guide you through some essential steps to help you get organized and avoid the chaos that often comes with last-minute tax preparation.